4. Lean Beef

-Zied recommends having a 2- to 4-ounce serving, just two to three times a week.
-There are other forms of lean protein you can enjoy on other days.
+Have a 2- to 4-ounce serving just two to three times a week, she says.
+You can enjoy different kinds of lean protein on other days.

 When you cook beef, flip it often.
 "Cooking it over super-high heat until it's crispy and charred creates chemicals that will undo all of the anti-aging properties of the beef," Zied says.

 5. Brussels Sprouts

 These are a great source of the skin-friendly vitamins A and C, as well as folate.

 Their vitamin C promotes collagen.
 And while you still need to use sun protection, vitamin A and folate may help prevent sun damage.

 If you remember Brussels sprouts with dread because you had them boiled when you were a child, take heart: You can roast them with a drizzle of olive oil and find them much tastier.

 Also try: kale, collard greens, broccoli, cauliflower.

 This fish is one of the best ways to get healthy omega-3 fats in your diet.
 Some studies have suggested that omega-3s, especially from fish, may keep skin cancer cells from growing and spreading.